FEUP-ESOF-2020-21/open-cx-t5g1-wevotewetalk/docs/README.md

 - **Acceptance tests:**
 ```
   Scenario: User sends theme idea
-    Given I am on the main menu page
+    Given I am on the main menu page after entering, joining or creating a conference
     When I press the brainstorm button
     And I type "testtheme" in the text field
     And I press the send button